lime02lime/Maze-Navigation/README.md

 1. Records the colour readings from the sensor and stores these in the RGBC Structure.
 2. Normalises the readings to the brightness (in our case this is taken as the sum of the RGB components) and stores thse values in the normRGB Structure.
 3. Decides what colour the card is through a decision tree process (elaborated in the Colour Clicker section).
+4. Some colours are difficult to distinguish, which gets the buggy to creep close up to the wall, performing steps 1-3 again in order to decide on a colour, before moving on to step 5.
-4. Stores the current _increment_ value and the instruction associated with the colour identified, so that when returning home, the buggy knows how far to move in this segment and what action has been performed.
+5. Stores the current _increment_ value and the instruction associated with the colour identified, so that when returning home, the buggy knows how far to move in this segment and what action has been performed.
-5. The colour-associated action is executed (as coded in the instructions.c file).
+6. The buggy creeps a short distance backwards so that the wall doesn't interfere with its turning and then the colour-associated action is executed (as coded in the instructions.c file).
-6. Finally, the sensor interrupt is cleared and the buggy resumes its forward motion in the main.c while loop until the interrupt is raised again.
+7. Finally, the sensor interrupt is cleared and the buggy resumes its forward motion in the main.c while loop until the interrupt is raised again.

 The dc_motor.c file contains the code to control the motors on the buggy.
 Functions are defined to enable movement forward, backwards, and to turn at specified angles.
 The accuracy of the buggy's turns is dependent on the friction between its wheels and the surface.
 Consequently, calibration is required to achieve the desired turn angles.

+### Calibration
+Before navigating the maze, two calibration routines are performed.
+These are included in the calibration.c file.

+**Motor Calibration:** The motors are run by DC and do not include any closed loop control, which means that we must calibrate them before use.
+Specifically, this applies to the buggy turning, where achieving repeatable turn angles is important.
+Therefore, the 90° left/right turns are calibrated upon startup, following this structure:
+1. The buggy turns left 90° according to the default settings.
+2. The user observes whether the turn was sufficiently accurate and presses one of two buttons.
+LHS button if the buggy should turn more left, and RHS button if the buggy should turn more right.
+The buggy waits until button press.
+3. The buggy repeats steps 1 and 2 until the user is satisfied with the result, at which point they press the two buttons simultaneously - which exits the left turn calibration routine.
+4. Steps 1-3 are now performed to calibrate the 90° right turn.
+The buggy turns to the right according to the default 90° settings, and then waits for button press.
+As before, the LHS/RHS buttons correspond to the direction in which to increment the turning magnitude.

+It is worth noting that we have separate calibration routines for Left and Right because the motors do not always perform equally.

+**Interrupt Calibration:** The buggy stops when a surface is detected in its path, which is determined by the Colour Clicker's Clear reading.
+Importantly, the Clear reading is highly dependent on the ambient light conditions, which means that the threshold for interrupt trigger must be calibrated before operation.
+The interrupt threshold calibration follows this structure:
+1. The buggy reads and stores the ambient Clear value, then turns 90°, reads and stores it again, and so on until it has read this value facing in 4 directions at 90° intervals.
+2. The user then places a black card in front of the buggy (to simulate the darkest reading at which it would need to interrupt), reading and storing the Clear value.
+3. The interrupt high threshold is then set as the average between the two highest readings (that is, the average between the highest ambient brightness, and that of the black card).

+This procedure is used to ensure that the buggy does not trigger the interrupt in response to ambient light, while ensuring that it can read the black card as well as all of the brighter colour cards.

 ### Colour Clicker
 The color.c file contains most of the colour sensing functionality.
 This includes two main parts: